glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 For each farm, we first check if the corresponding region exists.
-All of the regions are tracked in a `HashMap<RegionID, Region>`, so we can create the region ID tat corresponds to the region defined by the farm, and then create a new region if one doesn't exist.
+All of the regions are tracked in a `HashMap<RegionID, Region>`, so we can create the region ID that corresponds to the region defined by the farm, and then create a new region if one doesn't exist.

 If we are creating a new region, the first week of the region will be set equal